 Fluor (FLR) Short term Debt (2016 - 2023)

-Fluor (FLR) has disclosed Short term Debt for 15 consecutive years, with $18.0 million as the latest value for Q3 2023.
+Fluor has reported Short term Debt over the past 15 years, most recently at $18.0 million for Q3 2023.

 - Quarterly Short term Debt fell 89.22% to $18.0 million in Q3 2023 from the year-ago period, while the trailing twelve-month figure was $18.0 million through Sep 2023, down 89.22% year-over-year, with the annual reading at $152.0 million for FY2022, 744.44% up from the prior year.